On complete embedded translating solitons of the mean curvature flow that are of finite genus

-{\bf Abstract:\ }We desingularise the union of $3$ Grim paraboloids along Costa-Hoffman-Meeks surfaces in order to obtain what we believe to be the first examples in $\Bbb{R}^3$ of complete embedded translating solitons of the mean curvature flow of arbitrary non-trivial genus.
-This solves a problem posed by Mart\'\i n, Savas-Halilaj and Smoczyk.
+{\bf Abstract:\ }We desingularise the union of $3$ Grim paraboloids along Costa-Hoffman-Meeks surfaces in order to obtain complete embedded translating solitons of the mean curvature flow with $3$ ends and arbitrary finite genus.